Stable Matching: Dealing with Changes in Preferences: Omitted Proofs

-\begin{proof}[Proof of Theorem~\ref{thm:n_1_multiple}] $\calL'$ is a sublattice of each $\calL_{A_i}$ as a corollary of Theorem~\ref{thm:sublattice_two_side}.
+\begin{proof}[Proof of \Cref{thm:n_1_multiple}] $\calL'$ is a sublattice of each $\calL_{A_i}$ as a corollary of \Cref{thm:sublattice_two_side}.
 The LP approach can be used to find stable matchings in the intersection.
-The new formulation will have $k$ blocking pair conditions - one for each instance $A_i$ to say that no worker-firm pair $(w,f)$ is a blocking pair for $x$ under that instance.
-The Algorithms~\ref{alg:daalgorithm_worker_both_sides} and \ref{alg:daalgorithm_firm_both_sides} can be used to find the worker and firm optimal matchings.
+The new formulation will have $k$ blocking pair conditions—one for each instance $A_i$—to ensure that no worker–firm pair $(w,f)$ is a blocking pair for $x$ under that instance. \Cref{alg:daalgorithm_worker_both_sides} and \Cref{alg:daalgorithm_firm_both_sides} can be used to find the worker- and firm-optimal matchings.
 Define a room for each instance and run the Deferred Acceptance algorithm in each room according to the preferences of the corresponding instance.
-If the same perfect matching $M$ is obtained in every room, it is outputted by the algorithm and is stable with respect to all instances. \end{proof}
+If the same perfect matching $M$ is obtained in every room, it is output by the algorithm and is stable with respect to all instances.

+When the instances are $(0,n)$, Birkhoff's partial order for $\calL'$ can be found by identifying the edge set representing $\mathcal{M}_{A_1} \cap \mathcal{M}_{A_i}$ for each instance $A_i$, and by \Cref{lem:1_0_multiple}, the union of these edge sets defines $\calL'$.
+This provides a way to efficiently enumerate the matchings. \end{proof}